aldelaro5/Dolphin-memory-engine/README.md

 ## System requirements
-Any x86_64 based system should work, however, Mac OS is _not_ supported.
-Additionally, 32-bit x86 based systems are unsupported since Dolphin dropped their support.
+Any x86_64 based system should work, but 32-bit x86 based systems are unsupported since Dolphin dropped their support.

 You need to have Dolphin running ***and*** _have the emulation started_ for this program to be useful.
 As such, the system must meet Dolphin's [system requirements](https://github.com/dolphin-emu/dolphin#system-requirements).
 Additionally, at least 250 MB of free memory is required.

-On Linux, installation of the Qt 5 package(s) is required.

 ## How to Build